Korea Inc targets 'golden singles' amid consumer slump

 Similar demographic trends have been taking place in many developed nations, but they have been particularly rapid in Asia's fourth largest economy, whose companies are proving to be creative in their response.

-CJ Cheiljedang Corp (097950.KS), South Korea's largest food manufacturer, is expanding a singles-focused marketing strategy launched last year for its prepared foods business.
+CJ Cheiljedang Corp, South Korea's largest food manufacturer, is expanding a singles-focused marketing strategy launched last year for its prepared foods business.

 "We hold promotion events and open cooking classes for singletons, especially to office workers and college students," said Kim Tai-joon, CJ Cheiljedang's executive vice president.